 For more than 50 years, Roland and Sabrina Michaud have traveled to and photographed some of the most isolated regions in the world, from the plains of Mongolia to the borders of Iran and the Pamir Mountains of Central Asia.

 Their journey began in 1958 in Sabrina’s native Morocco, where Roland, who is from France, was completing his military service.
-The first question Roland asked Sabrina upon meeting her in a library was: “Do you like traveling?”
 In 1961, the couple left France with their trusty Citroen 2CV on a ship bound for Djibouti.
 A trip to East Africa that was supposed to last six months instead lasted nearly a year and a half.

 Subsequent photography trips would see the couple spending years at a time traversing Asia and the Middle East.
 In the decades since, the Michauds have written more than 20 books and amassed a vast collection of photographs showing the day-to-day lives of people living in some of the most remote places in the world.

 Now in their eighties, the couple recently released Enchanted Lands, an account of a lifetime of remarkable travel.
-Gaze wide-eyed at this selection of images from their adventures.
+Here, a selection of images from the book.